tkhamez/neucore/doc/Plugins.md

 ## Install a plugin

-- Set the `NEUCORE_PLUGINS_INSTALL_DIR` environment variable (e.g. `/plugins`).
+- Set the `NEUCORE_PLUGINS_INSTALL_DIR` environment variable (e.g. `/home/user/neucore-plugins`).
-- Copy the plugin into that directory within its own subdirectory (so that the plugin.yml file is e.g. at `/plugins/discord/plugin.yml`).
+- Copy the plugin into that directory within its own subdirectory (so that the plugin.yml file is e.g. at `/home/user/neucore-plugins/discord/plugin.yml` - do _not_ edit this file!).
-- If the plugin contains frontend files, make them available below `web/plugin/{name}`, e.g. by creating a symlink or by mounting the directory in the Docker container.
-See the documentation of the plugin for the name of the {name}
+- If the plugin contains frontend files, make them available below `[Neucore installation directory]/web/plugin/{name}`, e.g. by creating a symlink or by mounting the directory in the Docker container.
+See the documentation of the plugin for the name of the {name} directory.
-  directory.
 - In Neucore, go to _Administration -> Plugins_ and add a new plugin.
 - Configure the plugin, at the very least choose the plugin from the dropdown list.
 Don't forget to save your changes.